 10) Why is breathability so important when applying products to masonry surfaces?

 Moisture invariably will get behind every wall.
 When the temperature rises and the wall heats up, this moisture changes to vapour and migrates towards the surface.
 This applies continual pressure to a non-breathable coating and will over time cause it to form water blisters, crack and eventually peel.
 With a very high Perm rating of 79 (as compared to latex paint of 1 to 3 or at best 10 Perms), our products will not in any way inhibit this water vapour from escaping from the substrate.
 It is chemically impossible for our products to ever crack or peel, allowing for 30 plus years free from maintenance.

 11) Can your products be used on metal, wood or vinyl/plastics?

 Unfortunately, no. All of our products bond chemically to the natural minerals found in masonry substrates and depend on this process for their longevity.
 Metal, wood and vinyl/plastics do not contain these minerals, so are not suitable for our stains.
 In this instance, you are better to use a good acrylic designed for this type of surface.
 These paints can be colour matched to our stains, or vice versa for colour consistency on your project.

 12) Why do you have to mix colours on site at times?

-Because our stains can react with the background, the color you mix is not the color that you want the surface to be, but rather the color that will react with the existing surface color to become the colour that you want.
+Because our stains can react with the background, the colour you mix is not the colour that you want the surface to be, but rather the colour that will react with the existing surface colour to become the colour that you want.
 It is similar with wood.
-If you take the same wood stain and apply it to oak, pine, walnut and cherry wood, you will get four different colors.
+If you take the same wood stain and apply it to oak, pine, walnut and cherry wood, you will get four different colours.
 We can though provide you with sample colours to try and most often get around this issue.